Mali entry requirements for Peru passport holders

 May be checked

 Peruvian passport holders need a visa to enter Mali.
-You must arrange this before you travel — there is no visa on arrival for Peruvian citizens as of 2026.
+You must arrange this before you travel — there is no visa-on-arrival option, and Mali does not offer an eVisa for Peruvian nationals.
+Plan ahead and apply through the nearest Malian embassy or consulate.

 Entry requirements